8xEngineers/8xEngineers.github.io/bigfoot.md

   - **`bigfoot-default.scss`**: The SCSS version of the default CSS file, allowing users to utilize SASS features like variables and nesting for better style customization.
   - **`src` folder**: Houses the source files for CoffeeScript and SCSS, which are compiled into JavaScript and CSS files using Grunt.
 More specifically, we have the Coffeescript file (`bigfoot.coffee`) and the SCSS files for different styling options.

-## Language Usage
-- **JavaScript**: Utilized for enabling footnotes to appear upon user interaction (button clicks).
-- **HTML**: Used for positioning footnotes alongside their references on the webpage, enhancing interactive functionality.
-- **CSS**: Controls visual attributes such as fonts, spacing, colors, and styles for the footnotes.
-- **SCSS**: Organizes and creates reusable styles for footnotes, which are compiled into CSS to meet browser requirements.
-- **jQuery**: This JavaScript library facilitates HTML element manipulation, event management, and animations, playing a crucial role in footnote display and content updates.

-## Tool Quality
-Bigfoot.js employs Grunt for automating repetitive tasks, including:
+As part of the build process, Grunt automates repetitive tasks, including:
-- **Compiling CoffeeScript**: Converts `bigfoot.coffee` into JavaScript (`bigfoot.js`).
+- **Compiling CoffeeScript**: Converting `bigfoot.coffee` into JavaScript (`bigfoot.js`).
-- **Compiling SCSS**: Transforms SCSS files into CSS, mapping source files to their compiled counterparts.
+- **Compiling SCSS**: Transforming SCSS files into CSS, mapping source files to their compiled counterparts.
-- **Concatenation**: Combines multiple SCSS files, including base styles and variants.
+- **Concatenation**: Combining multiple SCSS files, including base styles and variants.
-- **Autoprefixing**: Automatically adds vendor prefixes to the compiled CSS for broader compatibility.
+- **Autoprefixing**: Automatically adding vendor prefixes to the compiled CSS for broader compatibility.
-- **Minification**: Uses Uglify to compress the compiled JavaScript (`bigfoot.js`) into a smaller file (`bigfoot.min.js`), enhancing performance.
+- **Minification**: Using Uglify to compress the compiled JavaScript (`bigfoot.js`) into a smaller file (`bigfoot.min.js`), enhancing performance.

 ### Modernization Considerations
 - **Dependency Management**: Currently utilizing Bower for dependency management, specifically for jQuery.
 However, Bower has been deprecated and is no longer maintained.
 Transitioning to more modern tools like NPM or Yarn for dependency management is advisable.
 - **`bower.json`**: Specifies a dependency on jQuery version 1.8.0 or higher and organizes project metadata, defining the entry point as `bigfoot.coffee`.
 It also includes an 'ignore' section to prevent unnecessary files from being installed.

 ### Code Modifications
+We experimented with the plugin to explore the customization options and limitations in the plugin.
+The following code depicts a basic use case of the plugin along with the modifications we included.

 ```html
     <!DOCTYPE html>
 <html lang="en">